-By default, there is no guarantees wether servers will be distributed across different hypervisors.
+By default, there is no guarantees whether servers will be distributed across different hypervisors.
 The Nova compute scheduler makes that decision based on available resources.

 This can lead to services that are meant to be highly available to share a common host and thus share a single point of failure.